Sandie819/MarketTradeProcessor/README.md

 ## Future Considerations/Implementation

 * Security features - use Spring Security with BCrypt for encrypting passwords
-* Stats for Charts - simple proding of total amounts by currencies/countries.
+* Stats for Charts - simple prodding of total amounts by currencies/countries.
 * Charts for visualisation - D3 charts with Angular or Google Visulization.
 * Validation on currencies.